Your retirement dictionary

 If you've ever felt uncertain while reading investment terms, take a little time now to get familiar with them.
 Below is a list of terms used in the industry when talking about retirement.
 We'll keep updating this list to help you stay informed.

-An annuity is a stream of income paid out at regular intervals.
-For example, a retirement annuity is a product that lets you save towards retirement and a living annuity is a product that provides an income in retirement.
+An annuity is a post-retirement product that provides a stream of income paid out at regular intervals chosen by the annuitant.
+For example, a retirement annuity is a product that lets you save towards retirement, and on retirement from the retirement annuity fund, you must buy a living or fixed annuity ( with at least 2/3 of your accumulated retirement savings in the retirement annuity) that provides an income post retirement.

 ASISA (Association for Savings and Investment South Africa)

-An asset class is a group of similar investment vehicles.
+An asset class is a group of investments with similar characteristics.
 Examples of asset classes are equities (stocks), fixed income (bonds), cash and cash equivalents, real estate, commodities, derivatives and their global equivalents.

-The person to receive the benefit payout on a policy.
+The person the member has elected to receive the benefit payout from the Fund or his annuity policy on his death.

 A broker is a person or a company that organises and carries out financial transactions on your behalf.